 How does it work?

-With a subscription of TitanFile (get a 15-day free trial), you’ll gain access to our custom Outlook plugin which adds a “Secure Send” button to Outlook’s navigation ribbon.
+With a subscription of TitanFile (get a free trial), you’ll gain access to our custom Outlook plugin which adds a “Secure Send” button to Outlook’s navigation ribbon.

 Simply install our add-in, craft your email and attach files as you normally would, then hit the secure send button instead of Outlook’s send button.
 The attachments you send will be encrypted with 256-bit encryption until the recipient accesses the files on their end.

 When the recipient clicks the “Access Files” button, they get redirected to the TitanFile app where they can create set a name and password for their account in a matter of seconds.

 Within the TitanFile app, the recipient can download the files you sent and reply directly from the app.